Barracuda tornado, fish stampedes at Richelieu and a manta ray at Koh Bon – this was one of the best Similan liveaboard trips I’ve ever been on.

 Barracuda Tornado, Koh Tachai, Similan Islands, Thailand, February 2025 © [email protected]

-Having already had an epic barracuda tornado on a December 2024 Similan trip, lightning struck twice and it happened again at Koh Tachai pinnacle.
+Having already witnessed an epic barracuda tornado on a December 2024 Similan trip, lightning struck twice and it happened again at Koh Tachai on this trip.
 Hundreds of barracuda circling in perfect visibility at around 10 metres over Koh Tachai pinnacle – it just does not get any better.
-I’d had some awesome barracuda bait ball encounters before at Tachai (link to trip report with that photo) but this was on another level.
+I’d had some awesome barracuda bait ball encounters before at Tachai but this was on another level.
 (See more photos of the barracuda tornado at Koh Tachai).

 Huge school of fusiliers running around Richelieu Rock, Similan Islands, Thailand, February 2025 © [email protected]